Hydrocarbon gas liquids are derived from natural gas and crude oil

 Hydrocarbon gas liquids from natural gas processing

-HGL are present as gases in deposits of natural gas.
+HGL are present as gases in geologic formations containing natural gas.
 Raw, or untreated, natural gas produced from natural gas wells and oil wells is called wet gas because it sometimes contains HGL, along with water vapor and other nonhydrocarbon gases.
 HGL should not be confused with lease condensate separated out of associated and nonassociated natural gas at lease facilities.
 The liquid condensate is usually added to crude oil in pipelines that transport oil to refineries.

 Natural gas is usually treated at natural gas processing plants before it enters natural gas transmission pipelines.
 HGL extracted from natural gas as liquids at these plants are called natural gas plant liquids (NGPL).
 Natural gas that has been processed to remove most of the HGL and nonhydrocarbon compounds is called dry gas, which consists of mostly methane.
 Natural gas pipeline operators have strict specifications for the characteristics (such as the heat content) of the dry natural gas that they accept, which in turn limits the amount of HGL contained in natural gas that is transported through these pipelines.